christinabrnn/NYC-Taxi-Project/README.md

 ### Methodology

-We apply Principal Component Analysis (PCA to reduce dataset dimensionality while preserving over 90% of variance, ensuring more efficient clustering.
+We apply Principal Component Analysis (PCA) to reduce dataset dimensionality while preserving over 90% of the variance, ensuring more efficient clustering.
 The key PCA components are then used for K-Means clustering to classify taxi trips based on fare patterns.
-The optimal number of clusters is determined using the Elbow Method and Silhouette Score, allowing for well-defined groupings.
-This approach minimizes noise, enhances clustering accuracy, and uncovers fare trends, particularly the impact of congestion pricing.
+Based on the clusters, we further analyzed the root causes of congestion pricing using association rules.
+This approach helps identify key pricing trends, customer behavior, and potential improvements for taxi fare transparency.

 ### Contributors